build-your-own-internet/byoi/appendix/recursive-dns.md

 ```

 HAHAH!
 We finally have an `ANSWER` section!
 Now we know the actual IP addresses for this name!
 We did it!
 We followed through the entire recursive process to resolve the name!
 Congratulations!

+We completed this process by manually running every `dig` for every step of the recursive lookup.
+If you want to see this process run quickly, you can run `dig www.awesomecat.com +trace +answer +additional +authority`.
+The output will be long, but it should look pretty familiar at this point!